Do you want to disable overflow on your WordPress website?

 A horizontal scroll bar appears when an element on that page is too wide to be displayed and overflows beyond the screen.
 Most WordPress themes don’t use horizontal scrolling because it can break your site layout and confuse users.

-In this article, we will show you an easy and quick way to disable overflow in WordPress and remove the horizontal scroll bar.
+In this article, we will show you how to easily disable overflow in WordPress and remove the horizontal scroll bar.
+Our straightforward instructions are user-friendly and easy to follow, even if you are not a coding expert.

 What Causes Horizontal Scroll Bar or Overflow in WordPress?